-Apple Music on Linux
+Apple Music on Linux.

-Previously, the platform was only available for Mac and iPhone Users but slowly as their audience grew, Apple Music expanded to Windows and Android devices too.
-We live in a time where almost 80% of all business’s audience is found on the internet.
+Previously, the platform was only available for Mac and iPhone Users but slowly, as their audience grew, Apple Music expanded to Windows and Android devices too.
+We live in a time where almost 80% of all businesses’ audience is found on the internet.
 Therefore, making services more compatible and accessible is the only way companies can earn more traffic and generate revenue.

-Until now, Linux users needed to use various hacks such as Wine and DRM (we will talk about that too in the article later) for using Apple music on Linux.
+Until now, Linux users needed to use various hacks such as Wine and DRM (more on this later) for using Apple music on Linux.
 While these alternates may work perfectly, they are complicated to implement for an average or a beginner user.

-How to use Apple Music on Linux?
+Using Apple Music on Linux.

-1. Remove DRM Protection
+1. Remove DRM Protection.

 DRM or Digital Rights Management is an approach that protects forms of digital media against copyright and unauthorized access.
 Like all other digital media on iTunes, Apple Music is also protected by DRM, which lets users play music only through a verified Apple ID.

 Therefore, to gain access to Apple Music, Linux users will have to get rid of DRM without installing iTunes in particular.
 To do this, download a DRM protection removal tool for Apple Music called TunesKit Apple Music Converter (https://www.tuneskit.com/).
-Besides this, you will need a PC running on Windows or Mac, the latest version of iTunes and a USB drive.
+Besides this, you will need a PC running on Windows or Mac, the latest version of iTunes, and a USB drive.
 Now, do the steps below:

-Launch TunesKit Apple Music Converter on your Windows/Mac Computer
+Launch TunesKit Apple Music Converter on your Windows/Mac Computer.

 Click the icon ‘+’ at the top to load offline songs from Apple Music or just drag them to the conversion window.

-From the Format tab below, select the file format you want to convert to
+From the Format tab below, select the file format you want to convert to.

-Adjust file parameters if you want
+Adjust file parameters if you want.

-And now, click on Convert to change the DRM tracks to the non-DRM format
+And now, click on Convert to change the DRM tracks to the non-DRM format.

-2. Run iTunes on Linux using Wine
+2. Run iTunes on Linux using Wine.

-Wine is a compatibility layer that lets you run Windows applications in numerous POSIX-complaint operating systems such as Linux, BSD and macOS.
-With Wine more in use nowadays, developers have found an easy way to switch to other OS’s especially Linux, which already had very restricted access to applications and working platforms.
+Wine is a compatibility layer that lets you run Windows applications in numerous POSIX-complaint operating systems such as Linux, BSD, and Mac OS.
+With Wine more in use nowadays, developers have found an easy way to switch to other OS’s, especially Linux, which already had very restricted access to applications and working platforms.
 Wine helps raise Linux’s compatibility, market share while attracting more developers to use Linux for commercial and community software development.

 Wine works in a very simple way.
 It translates Windows API calls into POSIX instead of simulating the entire platform as a virtual machine or an emulator does.
 This way, memory and performance constraints are also minimized, allowing easy integration of Windows apps on Linux.

-- Open a command terminal and type the following command:
+Open a command terminal and type the following command.

-Now, in your browser open the following site to download iTunes 64-bit installation file.
+Now, in your browser, open the following site to download iTunes 64-bit installation file.
 Remember the path where you will save the downloaded file.

-- In your command terminal, type:
+In your command terminal, type:

-The installation will now begin
+The installation will now begin.

 Once the downloading process is finished, iTunes will launch itself.